-Effective advance planning by the ODHS - CW - Administration is essential for the ability to respond quickly to the outbreak of a pandemic.
-Below are planning elements that are being addressed by the ODHS - CW - Administration.
+Effective planning by ODHS - CW - Administration is essential for the ability to respond quickly to the outbreak of a pandemic.
+Below are planning elements that are being addressed by ODHS - CW - Administration.
 The individuals responsible for these roles and responsibilities constitute the Pandemic Team which will coordinate and overlap with the organization's COOP teams.

-The HHS Pandemic Influenza Plan advises that the first step in planning should be establishing a coordinating committee to oversee pandemic preparedness planning and ensure integration with other emergency planning efforts.
-This Pandemic Team includes a cross-section of employees, rather than executive leadership exclusively.
-In the event that some or all of the executive team falls ill, the Pandemic Team can still function, providing critical leadership and real-time decision making.
+The Department of Health and Human Services (HHS) Epidemic/Pandemic Plan advises that the first step in planning should be establishing a coordinating committee to oversee pandemic preparedness planning and ensure integration with other emergency planning efforts.
+This Epidemic/Pandemic Team includes a cross-section of employees, not exclusively executive leadership.
+If some or all of the executive team falls ill, the Epidemic/Pandemic Team can still function, providing critical leadership and real-time decision making.

-In addition to a cross-section of employees, including those responsible for employee health and safety, the ODHS - CW - Administration is working to include other partners, as a way of alerting them to organization's plan and soliciting their input.
-Assuming the organization remain operational, it is essential that key partners be fully aware of the organization's efforts to ensure that all parties work together in accomplishing the organization's mission-critical functions.
+In addition to a cross-section of employees, including those responsible for employee health and safety, ODHS - CW - Administration is working to include other partners, as a way of alerting them to the organization's plan and soliciting their input.
+Assuming the organization remains operational, key partners must be fully aware of the organization's efforts to ensure that all parties work together in accomplishing the organization's mission-critical functions.